What Is Sanchin Aikido UK?

 Since February 2017 I have also been studying Musō Shinden-ryū and ZNKR Seitei iaidō under Billy Smart.

-I work in IT, but in my free time I day-dream about martial arts and terrorise others with awful puns.
+I work in IT as a technical architect, but in my free time I day-dream about martial arts and terrorise others with my awful sense of humour."

 Sanchin (三戦) means "three battles", usually interpreted as the struggle to unify mind, body, and spirit.
 Everyone faces adversity at points in their lives, and it can be challenging to overcome these obstacles, particularly as it has to come alongside muddling through understanding and growing as a person at the same time as pushing for success.